amalbuquerque/resume/README.md

 To get this resume compiled into a PDF with ShareLatex:

   1. Go to [sharelatex.com](http://www.sharelatex.com) and create first an account and then a project.
-  2. In your new project replace the content of the `main.tex` file with the LaTeX source of resume's content (`cies-breijs-resume.tex` in this case) from Github.
+  2. In your new project replace the content of the `main.tex` file with the LaTeX source of resume's content (`andre-albuquerque.tex` in this case) from Github.
   3. In your new project create a new file `resume.sty` and copy-paste the content of the same named file from the Github repo.
   4. Finally hit the "Compile" button to view and/or download the resulting PDF.